r-portas/comp3702/notes/week2_tute.md

 ### Q1: Design an agent that plays and wins Tic Tac Toe

 Action Space (A): {0, 1, 2, 3, 4, 5, 6, 7, 8} (Position in Tic Tac Toe board)

-Percept Space: The current layout of the board at a given 'move' State Space (S): All possible Tic Tac Toe games
+Percept Space: The current layout of the board at a given 'move'

+State Space (S): All possible Tic Tac Toe games

-World Dynamics (SXA -> S)
+World Dynamics (SXA -> S) The change of the board from the other player

-Utility: +1 for goal state, 0 for all other states.
-Where a goal state is any possible move that could lead to success Initial state: Empty board
+Utility: +1 when the agent makes a straight line, -1 when the opponent makes a straight line.
+0 for any other state.

+Initial state: Empty board

 Goal state: Any state where the agent wins